darianaroman/dsa-2021-g3/README.md

 ### About tests

-* Test format ToBeAnnounced
-* Grades range: 1-10
+* Check "Algorithms exam" and "Data Structures exam" folders to see the format
 * Code does not even compile: 1 (by default, no excuses)
 * Cheating attempts: 1 (by default, no excuses)